Section 3:

 Prevent Reoccurance:

 Preventing reoccurrence after prolapse surgery involves a combination of lifestyle adjustments, physical therapy and improved attention to your pelvic floor.
 Integrating different strategies into your daily life can help reduce your chance of reoccurrence and maintain long term pelvic health.
 This can start prior to your surgery and continue into post surgery.
-Key strageties include:
+Key strategies include:

 • Pelvic Floor Exercises